You’ve heard it many times.

 And most importantly, if you understand what emotions drive their buyer decision, then your sales offer has a real chance.

-Nothing of this will happen if you think your target audience is “everyone except the bald people”!
+None of this will happen if you think your target audience is “everyone except the bald people”!

 You need to turn into a spy, to “ears-drop”, to “bribe their friends” and find out as much as you can about your potential customers.